Flower power

 The very nature of flowers means that colour is a given and their combinations are limitless.
 They add a real vibrancy to everyday objects!

-We’ve got loads more gorgeous examples so we may have to do a ‘part II’ some day!
-Hope you’ve enjoyed the ones we’ve chosen to share.
+We have loads more gorgeous examples so we may have to do a ‘part II’ some day!
+We hope you’ve enjoyed the ones we’ve chosen to share.

 Second, I LOVE the detail of the pattern in the top pic above the text “Some designs became almost geometric…